 Getting headaches can confine you to bed, give you nausea, and generally disrupt your work and social lives.
 So what can you do to help yourself instead of taking medications?

 - stress management classes to teach you ways to cope with stress and how to relieve tension

 - biofeedback, which is a relaxation technique that teaches you to manage pain and stress

-- cognitive behavioral therapy, which is talk therapy that helps you recognize situations that cause you stress, anxiety, and tension
+- cognitive behavioral therapy, which is talk therapy that helps you recognize situations that cause you to stress, anxiety, and tension

 - acupuncture, which is an alternative therapy that may reduce stress and tension by applying fine needles to specific areas of your body